 By Stian Mork

-If you have SOLIDWORKS on subscription, you also have access to the 3D printing software 3DXpert for SOLIDWORKS without any additional cost.
+If you have SOLIDWORKS you also have access to 30 days trial of the 3D printing software 3DXpert for SOLIDWORKS.
 This is a complementary software for SOLIDWORKS based on the full version of 3DXpert from 3D Systems.

 Ok, so you don’t have a printer from 3D Systems?
-No problem, 3DXpert for SOLIDWORKS is compatible with many different printer/brands and you can also define your own custom printer if needed.
+No problem, 3DXpert for SOLIDWORKS is compatible with many different printer/brands, you can also define your own custom printer if needed.

 One of 3DXperts main strengths is that they have gathered all you need to prepare your model for printing inside one single software, and 3DXpert for SOLIDWORKS is no exception.
 Meaning that you don’t have to use time and face challenges importing/exporting files back and forth between different software to achieve what you are after.